 A lot of educators, I think, have a very idealized vision of what actually goes on in schools.
 They only see the programmed part of the environment: what information is provided and how it's structured.
 They don't see the teacher and kid factors.
 None of the great ideal programs work if the teacher is going through the motions and/or the kids would rather be doing something else.

 And, yes, your son will get things out of books all on his own.
-More importantly he'll be getting the things that are meaningful to him not the things some expert picked out that he's "supposed" to get out of them.
-Maybe he'll see something that captures his imagination in a bug illustration in a book that's "supposed" to impart information about trees.
-The tree stuff may pass through, but the bug may make an important connection for him.
-But in school -- though in theory the teacher should allow the discussion to go wherever the children are interested in taking it -- in practice the discussion would have to stay focused on what the books was "supposed" to be about because the teacher has specific things she must check off as having covered.
+More importantly he'll get the things that are meaningful to him not the things some expert picked out that he's "supposed" to get.
+Maybe a bug illustration in a book that's "supposed" to impart information about trees will catch his attention.
+The tree stuff may pass by him, but the bug may resonate.
+In school in theory the teacher should allow the discussion to go wherever the children's interest takes it.
+In practice the discussion would stay focused on what the book was "supposed" to be about because the teacher has specific things she must check off as having covered.

 And it's worth putting up with bullies and peer pressure and cliques and changing yourself to fit in?
 And it's worth taking the risk of not being asked to the prom?

 Quite often a group of homeschooling parents will pull some formal dance together at the end of the year.
 (Anyone can do this! :-) Homeschooled kids can be asked by schooled kids.
 (Most schooled kids don't go because they aren't asked or they don't have a date or are too scared to ask someone.)